Table of Contents

 - Diarrhea

-Approximately half of HIV-negative people clear HCV from their bodies without medical treatment within the first six months of becoming infected.
+From 15 to 45 percent of people in the general population clear HCV from their bodies without medical treatment within the first six months of becoming infected.
 For those living with HIV (HIV+), about one in five people will get rid of the virus without treatment.
-The majority of people do not clear HCV and go on to develop chronic infection.
+The majority of people (55 to 85 percent) do not clear HCV and go on to develop chronic infection.

 HCV is spread in the following ways: